TriVista Basic

 - Useful for tunable laser-excitation

-- Easy software-switch between “Additive” and “Subtractive” Dispersion-Mode
+- Easy automated switching via VistaControl Software between “Additive” and “Subtractive” dispersion-mode

 - Easy switch between Triple- and Single-Stage Operations (with optional Bypass-enhancement)